 If you’re like most of us, you’ve probably spent lots of time this holiday season online shopping for presents and getting ready for the festivities.
 But have you ever wondered how your data gets exposed on the internet and how you can stop it?
-Keep reading to meet the trusted experts who have the answers and can help you figure out online privacy.

 As much as we want to keep our information private, we live in a digital age without adequate data protections or incentives to safeguard privacy.
 Unfortunately, that means our user data is more accessible than ever.